NAV

 └──────────────────┘ ┗━━━━━━━━━━━━━━━━┛

-To make this more concrete, an example would be a survey-task workflow where:
+To make this more concrete, here is an example for a survey task workflow where:

 Usage

 Caesar listens to classification events for workflows from the event stream.
 The tasks and subject sets connected to a specific workflow are configured via the project builder.
-To configure the data handling from classifications,
+To configure the data handling:

 Extracts